Hearing frog calls reassures the community that waterways are healthy

 Conceptual models are a summary diagram that simply illustrate which environmental conditions are most important for the health of frog communities.
 In the diagram below they also show which conditions are most affected by climate change and urbanisation.
 Actions that can improve environmental conditions are linked via box colours.

-Download the recreation conceptual model (PDF 355 KB)
+Download the Frogs conceptual model (PDF 355 KB)

 More information on the conceptual models can be found in the Healthy Waterways Strategy Resource Document.